Big 2025 Switch off

 • “Direct Routing” for Microsoft Teams/Office 365/Zoom: Route phone numbers directly to applications installed on business machines and mobiles, eliminating the need for physical phones on every desk.

-• Cloud-based or “Hosted” VoIP solution: A virtualised phone system hosted in the cloud, offering flexibility, scalability, and integration with other UC applications.
+• Cloud-based or “Hosted” VoIP solution: A virtualised phone system hosted in the cloud, offering flexibility, scalability, and integration with other UC applications allowing staff to work from wherever they need to.

-Ready to switch?
 Switching to new services might seem daunting, but telecoms companies have been preparing for this transition on a large scale for years.
-Research your options and seek help from reputable companies to minimise disruption when the changeover occurs.

 If you would like to talk to us about your options, you can get in touch with us at HM Network in a number of ways.